roxk/idlgen/README.md

 Just follow the advice in [Incremental Adoption in Existing Codebase](#Incremental-Adoption-in-Existing-Codebase).

+## Design Principles

+1. This library *conceptually depend*\* on only C++/WinRT.
+All types/names/concepts/whatever not defined by C++/WinRT required for a feature should be configurable.
+2. Use tag types in the language (currently, C++ only) whenever possible.
+This aligns with the design of cppwinrt, and has type safety in certain sceneario (e.g. for specifying bsse type).
+Only use attribute when it has to (e.g. hide/property).

+\**Conceptual dependence* (or logical dependence) means depending on the API or even implementation details of a library when implementing the logic of genrating idl.
+For example, this library depends on the existence `winrt::event_token` (i.e. the type is hard coded) in C++/WinRT to generate event, but does not depend on `wil` to generate property. `wil::*` are expected to be configured as getter/property templates in project properties instead.
+The implementation of this library, however, is free to take a dependency on wil (e.g. installing the nuget).

 ## Contribution

 Contributions are welcome!
 If you found a bug, please file a bug report.